Babar Azam: 2021–present

-On 14 April 2021, Babar scored his maiden T20I century (122), in a winning cause against South Africa in the Centurion Stadium.
+On 14 April 2021, Azam scored his maiden T20I century (122), in a winning cause against South Africa in the Centurion Stadium.
 He and Mohammad Rizwan shared a partnership of 197 runs, which is the highest partnership for Pakistan in T20Is and the fourth-highest partnership of all time in the format.
-On 25 April 2021, in the third T20I against Zimbabwe, Babar became the fastest batsman, in terms of innings, to score 2,000 runs in T20Is, doing so in his 52nd innings.
-In September 2021, Babar was named as the captain of Pakistan's squad for the 2021 ICC Men's T20 World Cup.
+On 25 April 2021, in the third T20I against Zimbabwe, Azam became the fastest batsman, in terms of innings, to score 2,000 runs in T20Is, doing so in his 52nd innings.
+In September 2021, Azam was named as the captain of Pakistan's squad for the 2021 ICC Men's T20 World Cup.
 During the tournament he regained his position as the number one T20I batsman in the rankings.
-Babar has broken the record of most fifties (4) and runs (303) in a T20 World Cup edition.
+Azam has broken the record of most fifties (4) and runs (303) in a T20 World Cup edition.
 He led Pakistan to the semi-finals, where they lost to Australia, ending their campaign.
 In March 2022, Australia toured Pakistan after 24 years, in the second test match of the series, during which he scored 196 runs and broke the record of most runs by a captain in the fourth innings of a test.
 A week later, during the first ODI against Australia played at Gaddafi Stadium, he became the second fastest overall and fastest Asian to score 4,000 ODI runs, achieving the feat in his 82nd inning.
 Few days later, during the second ODI match, he became the first Pakistani skipper to score an ODI century against Australia, also becoming the fastest batter overall in terms of innings (83) to score 15th ODI century, and helped Pakistan to register their highest successful run chase in ODIs.
 In the third and decider match of the series, he scored yet another hundred which helped Pakistan chase 211 runs comfortably and win the series 2–1.
 This was Pakistan's first ODI series win against Australia since 2002.
 He was titled man of the match for second consecutive time in the series and also man of the series for his 276 runs with an average of 138.00.